Joy Baluch AM Bridge Duplication

 In addition to the website, you can also contact the project team on the 24/7 project enquiry line: 1300 161 407 or email at firstname.lastname@example.org if you have any queries or require further information.

 On 1 March 2020, the Australian and South Australian Governments announced the successful tenderer for the major works contract to form the Port Wakefield to Port Augusta (PW2PA) Regional Projects Alliance.

-A consortium of CPB Contractors Pty Ltd, Aurecon Pty Ltd and GHD Pty Ltd will design and construct the Joy Baluch AM Bridge Duplication project as well as the Port Wakefield Overpass and Highway Duplication project.
-Design works have been progressing since March 2020.
-The Alliance has commenced the establishment of the project site compound and major construction is expected to commence in late 2020.
+A consortium of CPB Contractors Pty Ltd, Aurecon Pty Ltd and GHD Pty Ltd will design and construct the Port Wakefield Overpass and Highway duplication project as well as the Joy Baluch AM Bridge Duplication project in Port Augusta.

 Project time frames

 Construction commenced in late 2020, with completion expected in 2022, weather permitting.